na-na-hi/renget/archive/6t4giv.md

 "It'll look better when I get to school and take off these coats."
 Inigo whistled, "I'm cold too man, but sometimes you gotta suffer for beauty.
 We can't be scaring away all the ladies."

-"Uh Uh.
+"Uhuh.
 We already have girlfriends."

 "Nah, I mean for the other guys!
 Shinkan, Sora, and Hiro are still single!
 On a night like tonight.. such loneliness can drive a man toward **murder.**"